JC-DMD/Tree/README.md

 ## Settings

-A number of settings are available to help customize the visualization.
+A number of settings are available to help customize the colors and nodes in the visualization.

-### Node color

-How to determine the color of each node represented.

 #### File Level